Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/braze.md

 Amplitude Data's Braze integration lets you stream your Amplitude event data straight to Braze with just a few clicks.

+!!!note "Send Amplitude cohorts to Braze"

+    See [Send Cohorts to Braze](/../data/destinations/braze-cohort) for information on how to send cohorts to Braze.

 ## Considerations

 - You must have a Braze account.